-If a medical condition requires the use of a prohibitive steroid regimen, immunoglobulin, blood, or blood products during a participant's participation in this study, one of the individuals listed on the Sponsor Contact Information page must be notified as soon as possible.
+If a medical condition requires the use of a prohibited steroid regimen, immunoglobulin, blood, or blood products during a participant's participation in this study, one of the individuals listed on the Sponsor Contact Information page must be notified as soon as possible.
 Any concurrent medication or medical treatment must be recorded on the appropriate electronic Case Report Form (eCRF).
 It is important to record the use of any analgesic or antipyretic use that occurs on the day of vaccination on the eVRC and appropriate eCRF.

 During influenza season, it is anticipated that participants may be given an influenza vaccine.
-Influenza vaccine should be administered either 7 days prior to or 15 days after the administration of the study vaccine.
-In addition, PNEUMOVAXTM23 may be administered after the blood draw at Visit 2 (Day 30) outside of the study.
+Influenza vaccine should be administered at least 7 days prior to or at least 15 days after the administration of the study vaccine.
+Other nonstudy pediatric vaccines are permitted and should be administered according to the local recommended schedule.
+Other injectable vaccines should be given after the study vaccine and should not be administered in the same limb as V114 or Prevnar 13TM.
+These vaccinations should be recorded on the appropriate eCRF.